WEJL

 WEJL (630 AM) is a radio station broadcasting in Scranton, Pennsylvania.
 The station, known on-air as "Sports Radio WEJL", carries sports radio programming from Fox Sports Radio.
 WEJL is owned by Times-Shamrock Communications, former publishers of Scranton's daily newspaper, The Times-Tribune.

-The station serves as the Northeastern Pennsylvania outlet for Philadelphia Phillies baseball, Philadelphia Eagles football, Notre Dame football and Villanova Wildcats basketball.
+The station serves as the Northeastern Pennsylvania outlet for Philadelphia Phillies baseball, Pittsburgh Steelers football, Notre Dame football and Villanova Wildcats basketball.

 History

 Early years

 Effective December 1, 1921, the U.S. Department of Commerce, which regulated radio communication at this time, adopted regulations to formally establish a broadcast service category.
 It set aside the wavelength of 360 meters (833 kHz) for "entertainment" broadcasting, and 485 meters (619 kHz) for "market and weather reports".
 By mid-1922 hundreds of radio stations had been established, many of which were owned by, or had close affiliations, with newspapers.

 In November 1922, the Radio Sales Corporation in Scranton, headed by J. H. "Casey" Jones, received a broadcasting station license with the call sign WRAY.
 E. J. Lynett, publisher of The Scranton Times (now The Times-Tribune), believed radio was a natural business for a newspaper, and decided to get involved in the new medium as well.
 He contracted with Radio Sales to also construct a station for the Times, and in the meantime made arrangements to provide programming for WRAY, beginning on November 29, 1922.

 The Times was issued its first broadcasting station license, with the sequentially assigned call letters of WQAN, on January 4, 1923.
 (WRAY remained licensed to the Radio Sales Corporation until it was deleted in mid-1924.)
 WQAN made its debut broadcast on January 8, 1923, under the slogan "The Voice of the Anthracite".
 (Anthracite coal was mined nearby.)

 WQAN's initial grant authorized broadcasting on the 360 meter "entertainment" wavelength.
 In early 1923 the station was further authorized for the 485 meter "market and weather report" wavelength.
 Later that year it was reassigned to 1070 kHz.
 In late 1924 WQAN changed frequency to 1200 kHz, which was followed in 1927 by a move to 1300 kHz, now sharing the frequency with Scranton's other station, WGBI (now WAAF).
 WQAN and WGBI were moved to 880 kHz on November 11, 1928 as part of a major reallocation made under the provisions of the Federal Radio Commission's General Order 40.
 In 1941, implementation of the North American Regional Broadcasting Agreement (NARBA) resulted in the two stations changing their shared frequency to 910 kHz.